-- 12. In this case, the Commission's view is that Bear Cottage's conduct is likely to have breached the Act namely, that contrary to section 30(1) of the Act, it supplied goods (namely toy possum fur teddy bears, in respect of which, a product safety standard has been declared) that did not comply with that product safety standard. - 13.
-We have reached this view because: - 13.1 The report prepared by the registered child psychologist engaged by the Commission concluded that the teddy bears were manufactured, designed, labelled, or marketed for use by children up to and including 36 months of age because in her view: - 13.1.1 "The bears would appeal to this age group as a sensory object to mouth, feel, stroke and move (the parts), as a toy bear or object for imitative or imaginative play, as an attachment (comforter) object and as something to carry around."
+- 12. In this case, the Commission's view is that Karu's conduct is likely to have breached the Act in that, contrary to section 30(1) of the Act, it supplied goods (possum fur teddy bears) that did not comply with the safety standard. - 13.
+We have reached this view because: - 13.1 The report prepared by the registered child psychologist engaged by the Commission concluded that the teddy bears were manufactured, designed, labelled, or marketed for use by children up to and including 36 months of age because in her view: - 13.1.1 "The bears would appeal to this age group as a sensory object to mouth, feel, stroke and move (the parts), as a toy bear or object for imitative or imaginative play, as an attachment (comforter) object and as something to carry around." - 13.2 The MTL testing established that the teddy bears failed to comply with the standard because as a result of tension testing fur detached from all the teddy bears tested.
+The clumps of fur fitted completely into the small parts